verhas/javageci/LOGGING.md

 * `MODIFIED` and/or

-If you are not interested in the log messages that were generated during the processing of a source that was not touched then these messages will not be printed if the log is set that way.
+If you are not interested in the log messages that were generated during the processing of a source that was not touched (source was read and processed by the generator, but the generator did not try to write anything into the code) then these messages will not be printed if the log is set that way.

 A `javax0.geci.engine.Geci` object has the chain-able method `log(int)` that can be used to configure what to log.
 By default messages sent